Catalan matroid decompositions of certain positroids: Transversal matroids associated to permutation diagrams

 \begin{conj} Theorem~\ref{thm:Pw-formula} holds for $DM_w$.
 That is, for any $w \in S_n$, the number of bases of $DM_w$ is

 where $\ell_1, \ldots, \ell_k$ are the lengths of the runs of anti-fixed points of $v$. \end{conj}

-However, Theorem~\ref{thm:matroid-structure} no longer holds, as it can happen that $w \leq v$ but $DM_v \not\subseteq DM_w$.
-One can still hope to prove Conjecture~\ref{conj:diagram-matroid-basis-count} by M\"obius inversion, but a less trivial sign-reversing involution is required.
+Theorem~\ref{thm:matroid-structure} no longer holds: it can happen that $w \leq v$ but $DM_v \not\subseteq DM_w$.
+One can still hope to prove Conjecture~\ref{conj:diagram-matroid-basis-count} by M\"obius inversion, but a less trivial sign-reversing involution would be required.
+Conjecture~\ref{conj:diagram-matroid-basis-count} would follow from a stronger conjecture on Tutte polynomials. \begin{conj} For any $w \in S_n$, the Tutte polynomial of $DM_w$ is equal to the Tutte polynomial of $\P_w$. \end{conj}

-Of course, if $DM_w$ and $\P_w$ were isomorphic, then Conjecture~\ref{conj:diagram-matroid-basis-count} would be true.
-However, this need not be the case.
+If $DM_w$ and $\P_w$ were isomorphic, then Conjecture~\ref{conj:diagram-matroid-tutte} would of course be true, but this need not be the case.

 \begin{conj} The matroids $DM_w$ and $\P_w$ are isomorphic if and only if $w$ avoids the pattern $21354$. \end{conj}